h-havenga/The-official-unoffical-NWU-LaTeX-template/README.md

 This is a unofficial LaTeX template for the NWU, I do not own it or take any responsibility for it.

-I assume you know more or less what you're doing if you're on github and using latex.The preamble lives in the /main/lualatex nwu_unofficial_latex.tex directory.
+I assume you know more or less what you're doing if you're on github and using latex.The preamble lives in the /main/nwu_unofficial_latex.tex directory.
 To compile without any options do:

 ```bash
 $ cd main